c-ola/website/content/writeups/typecheck/index.md

     b = (nil_t)b;
 }
 ```
-By the looks of things, we'll be dealing with some template black magic.
-We can confirm this by taking a look at `templates.hpp`, where we can see the black magic happening.
+By the looks of things, we'll be dealing with some template wizardy.
+We can confirm this by taking a look at `templates.hpp`, where we can see it happening.

 Before doing anything else, we can first compile the program as per the description.\
-`g++ main.cpp templates.cpp -o blackmagic -ftemplate-depth=10000`\
+`g++ main.cpp templates.cpp -o witchcraft -ftemplate-depth=10000`\
 It gives an error when compiling (with something about templates), so I decided to then try and understand what the templates are actually doing.

 In the main function, `nil_t` (an empty struct), `prog_t` (list of numbers) and `flag_t` (our guess for the flag) are all passed in to the template for the struct `vm_t`.